PCOS is now PMOS – a more accurate name for a complex condition

 4. Social support

-Infertility is often a silent struggle and despite its prevalence, many women choose not to share their story with friends or family.
+Infertility is often a silent struggle, and despite its prevalence, many women choose not to share their story with friends or family.
 If you are experiencing this, it can be helpful to identify someone who can empathise with you and provide a healthy outlet for any confusion and sadness you may be feeling.
 Social support has been found to be particularly helpful in cases where women are feeling isolated as a result of their infertility.
 There are now also many organised groups where people with fertility issues can come together to discuss and share their experiences, including face-to-face groups, peer support programs and online discussion forums.
 There is good evidence that participating in support groups can reduce distress and anxiety, improving both your quality of life and chances of pregnancy.3

 5. Exercise